atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 Excluding all miniaturization means:

 - No early AGA
-- No borderline AGA
-- No men genetically primed for androgen-sensitive follicular responses
+- And quite possibly no or very few men genetically primed for androgen-sensitive hair loss
-- No one with AGA family history evaluated or recorded

 ### 4. So the study answers one question clearly — and another not at all

-The study provides strong evidence about:

-**"Does creatine harm hair or raise DHT in men who do not have AGA?"**
+The study provides strong evidence that creatine doesn't cause hair loss or raise DHT in men who do not have AGA, at least over a 12 week period.
-Answer: No.

-But it cannot address:

-**"Does creatine accelerate existing AGA or affect men with genetic predisposition?"**

-Because those men were explicitly excluded.
+But it *doesn't* address whether creatine accelerates AGA in men with existing AGA, because those men were explicitly excluded.

-## What the Study Still Does Help Clarify
+## What the Study Does Help Clarify

 Even with the external validity limitation, this study meaningfully reduces anxiety for many people.

 It shows:

-- The old rugby DHT increase is very unlikely to be a real or robust effect
+- The DHT increase found in the rugby study was probably just a fluke
 - Creatine probably does not increase systemic androgens in a way relevant to AGA
 - Any potential risk for predisposed individuals — if one exists — is likely to be modest

-It also makes clear that **hormones drift even without interventions**: Over 12 weeks, placebo participants saw large shifts in total T, free T, and androgen ratios.
-This helps explain why single blood tests around supplement changes can be misleading.

 ## So What Should You Do if You're Worried About Hair Loss?